-All robot-visible lines on the soccer field (side lines, end lines, halfway line, centre circle, corner arcs and the lines surrounding the penalty areas) are 50 mm in width.
-The circle on the midfield line has a diameter of 1300 mm from the middle of the white stripe on one side to the middle of the white stripe on the other side.
-The throw-in lines and corner kick points are not robot visible.
-The throw-in lines will be marked on the field using a thin black or dotted line, while the corner kick points will be marked using black dots.
-As seen in Figure 1, the corner kick points (shown in black dots only for visualization) are closer to the penalty area than the ends of the throw-in lines.
+All robot-visible lines on the soccer field (side lines, end lines, halfway line, centre circle, corner arcs, and the lines surrounding the penalty areas) are 50 mm in width.
+The centre circle has an outside diameter of 1250 mm.

+In addition to the visible lines, there are two invisible lines only relevant to the throw-in procedure (see Section 3.9), but not relevant to the construction of the field.
+These two The throw-in lines are 400 mm away and corner kick points are not robot visible.
+The throw-in lines will be marked on the field using a thin black or dotted line.
+The two throw in lines will each be 4m long; parallel to the side lines; and 400mm in from the outside lines and run parallel to them inside the playing area.
+They are centered lengthwise with respect to the field.
+Each throw-in line is 4 m long. of the side lines.